merenlab/public-marine-omics-metadata/scripts/README.md

-A directory for ad-hoc scripts and workflows
+A directory for ad-hoc scripts and workflows to acquire metadata